Cost to Build a SaaS in 2026: The Honest $5k-$30k Guide

 - Mobile apps (web-first)

-Result: Launched to pilot clinic, signed 5 more clinics in first 3 months, now processing $200K+ monthly in patient billing.
+Result: Launched to pilot clinic, signed 3 more clinics in first 2 months, expanded features based on real user feedback.

 More Real Project Costs: By Industry & Complexity

-Here are 10+ anonymized projects I've built or quoted recently.
-These show actual 2025 market rates.
+Here are additional anonymized projects I've built or quoted recently.
+These show what you can achieve at different budget levels.

 B2B SaaS Projects